-In fact, a study by Northwestern University revealed that displaying reviews on a site increases conversion by 270 percent, and the best part is that you only need an addition of one to eight reviews to improve online conversions.
+In fact, a study by Northwestern University revealed that displaying reviews on a site increases conversion by 270%, and the best part is that you only need an addition of 1 to 8 reviews to improve online conversions.

-Some review sites – like Yelp and TripAdvisor – offer widgets that allow you to show off customer reviews on a third-party site, but there are other review widgets that can display reviews from multiple review sites.
+Some business review sites – like Yelp and Tripadvisor – offer widgets that allow you to show off customer reviews on a third-party site, but if you prefer a more comprehensive or customizable tool, you can use a review widget like Amplify, which can display a handpicked selection of reviews from multiple review sites.

-It’s also worth noting that you should also allow customers to rate and review the restaurant directly on your site because Google counts these reviews for your own site, which will eventually lead to rich snippets on your restaurant’s SERPs.
+It’s also worth noting that you should also allow customers to rate and review the restaurant directly on your site because Google counts these reviews for your own site, which will eventually lead to rich snippets on your restaurant’s search engine results pages (SERPs).

 These come in the form of an overall star rating as well as the number of reviews left by customers on your site.
 But how do you get these snippets in the first place?

 Getting Google and other search engines to notice your menu descriptions and rave reviews isn’t possible without adding schema markup to your site.
 This is a piece of code that you add to your site’s HTML.